Yearbook

 The AGM of the ICU happens in September and all ICU members are welcome to attend.

-The Drogheda Congress runs from 31 May – 2 June, FIDE and ICU rated.
-Last years six club members played.
+The Drogheda Congress runs from 30 May – 1 June, FIDE and ICU rated.
+In recent years up to six club members played.

 AOB